Observable Functions

 # Spatial correlation between sites 1 and 4

-corr_spatial = spatial_correlation(N, ground_state, 1, 4)
+corr_spatial = spatial_correlation(model, ground_state, 1, 4)

 # Temporal correlation using reference qubits

-corr_temporal = temporal_correlation(N, state_with_ref)
+corr_temporal = temporal_correlation(model, ref_mo.states[end])